ejp-rd-vp/cde-in-box/README.md

 docker-compose up -d
 ```

-You now have a docker container 'graph-db:9.7.0' that we will call in this docker-compose file:
+You now have a docker container 'graph-db:9.7.0' that we will call in this new docker-compose.yml file:

 ```
 version: "2.0"